Henri Nathansen: Biography

 Nathansen grew up in a merchant family in Copenhagen.
 Abandoning a legal career, he turned to writing and later directing.
-His best known work, Inside the Walls, premiered in 1912 at the Royal Danish Theatre, directed by the author.
+His best known work, Indenfor Murene, premiered in 1912 at the Royal Danish Theatre, directed by the author.
 The play centers around a wealthy, loving, but conservative Jewish family whose only daughter breaks away from tradition by attending lectures at the university and secretly becoming engaged to her teacher, a gentile.
 Still frequently performed, the play was included in the official Canon of Danish Culture in 2006.